mattermost/docs/source/administration/compliance.rst

 - This conversion can be done by in-house developers who have previously written scripts to convert other communication systems into Global Relay format based on your organization's specific needs.

-- You can also contact your Global Relay account manager about a services project to enable the conversion.
+- You can also contact your Global Relay account manager about a services project to establish this conversion.